YatopiaMC/Yatopia/README.md

 See [EMC](https://github.com/starlis/empirecraft) and [Purpur](https://github.com/pl3xgaming/Purpur)
 for the license of material used/modified by this project.

+**By using this project you accept the Mojang EULA!
+Starting the server-jar requires that you have read and accepted the EULA because of [this patch](https://github.com/tr7zw/YAPFA/blob/master/patches/server/0017-EMC-Accept-the-EULA.patch)!**

 ## OS Support / Scripts
 We only directly support Ubuntu 14.04 for the shell scripts.
 It may work elsewhere... but no promises.
 (This fork is developed under Windows with MINGW/WLS, and so far I don't intend to modify the scripts to any mojor point)